 Mayer Amschel Rothschild, founder of the banking family, also liked to keep things cosy, arranging his affairs so that cousin marriages among his descendants were inevitable.
 His will barred female descendants from any direct inheritance, so that female Rothschilds had a paucity of possible marriage partners of the same religion and suitable economic and social stature - except other Rothschilds.
 Thus, four of Mayer's granddaughters married his grandsons, and one married her uncle.
 In fact, between 1824 and 1877, of 36 male Rothschild descendants, 30 married their cousins, with first preferences going to those whose fathers were partners in different branches of the bank, giving a whole new dimension to the term 'family business'.
 Such homogeneity is as tight-knit as an XXXS sweater, and it's given rise to some disturbingly eugenic notions.
 Oxford historian Niall Ferguson, in his book, The House of Rothschild (Penguin), speculated that there might have been 'a Rothschild 'gene for financial acumen', which intermarriage somehow helped to perpetuate.
 Perhaps it was that which made the Rothschilds truly exceptional.'
 Though he later opted to hedge his bets, dismissing any putative dosh-gene as 'unlikely'.

-own for the purposes of getting wasted, it was making a virtue of
+hamlet on your own for the purposes of getting wasted, it was making a virtue of necessity; pre-internal

-mentality; the rich would keep their estates and cultural values
+defensive circle-of-wagons mentality; the rich would keep their estates and cultural values intact while

-first cousins were legalised in France and Italy in 1804, under the
+marriages between first cousins were legalised in France and Italy in 1804, under the Napoleonic Code.